nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: This week we look at the story of the tower of Babel.
-People tried to
+  intro: This week we look at the story of Joseph.
+His life was filled with ups
-    build a tower to get to God, but one day, He would come down to us instead...
+    and down, but God had a plan for him and helped him get through the hard times.
-  video: CW-NXNzdZhM
+  video: NQ7wLTBnF84
 blessing:
   heading: Benediction
-  text: To Him who is able to keep you from stumbling and to present you before
+  text: Finally, brothers and sisters, rejoice!
+Strive for full restoration,
-    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
-Amen.
+    encourage one another, be of one mind, live in peace.
+And the God of love and peace will be with you.
+May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 19th July 2020
+subtitle: Sunday worship - 26th July 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!